GalenWright/wright-lab-website/content/authors/alana-slike/_index.md

 # List each interest with a dash
 interests:
-- Science - Neurodegenerative disease, neurogenomics, precision medicine
+- Neurodegenerative disease
-- Hobbies - Cooking and aerial fitness
+- Neurogenomics
-- Favourite movie - Harry Potter and the Sorcerer's Stone
+- Precision medicine

 education:
   courses: